moj-analytical-services/user-guidance/source/documentation/github.md

 ### Public, internal and private repositories

-GitHub repositories can public, internal or private.
+GitHub repositories can be public, internal or private.

 In any case, repos should contain **no passwords/secrets and no data** (apart from small reference tables) - this is particulary important for public repos, but applies to internal and private ones too.
 And remember that GitHub shows the *full history* of files and changes in your repo, so removing these things requires special effort.